-Desmond Chin was appointed to the Board on 9 June 2016 and he is the Executive Chairman of the Company.
+Desmond Chin was appointed to the Board as the Executive Chairman on 9 June 2016.
 He has over 20 years of experience in the employment services business and has been instrumental in spearheading the growth and development of our Group since 1992.
-He is responsible for ensuring the effective operation of our Group, our Board and the various board committees of our Company.
-From 1990 to 1992, Desmond Chin was employed as a Sales Engineer at UMW Engineering Ltd, where he was involved in the sale of auto retriever systems for store management, and Suntze Communication Engineering Pte Ltd. where he was involved in the sale of computer and peripheral devices and IT network solutions.
+He is responsible for ensuring the effective operation of our Group and the Board of Directors.
+From 1990 to 1992, Desmond Chin was employed as a Sales Engineer at UMW Engineering Ltd, where he was involved in the sale of auto retriever systems for store management, and Suntze Communication Engineering Pte Ltd, where he was involved in the sale of computer and peripheral devices and IT network solutions.
 In 1992, Desmond Chin co-founded Nation Employment Agency, to offer employment services in Singapore.
 In 1994, Nation Employment Agency partnership ceased and Nation Employment Pte Ltd was incorporated to offer the same services.